top of page

 • Moving, removing, or altering walls (especially structural/load-bearing walls)

-• Creating new openings in interior or exterior walls (new windows, new doors, enlarging openings)
+• Creating new openings in interior or exterior walls (like new windows or doors)

-• Certain exterior renovations (even when you’re not adding new square footage)
+• Certain exterior renovations, even if you’re not adding new square footage

-On the flip side, many cosmetic updates (paint, trim, flooring, cabinets in place, and finishes) typically don’t require a building permit if you’re not changing the structure or regulated systems.
+On the flip side, many cosmetic updates (like paint, trim, flooring, cabinets in place, and finishes) typically don’t require a building permit if you’re not changing the structure or regulated systems.

 If you’re planning a larger remodel and want to understand sequencing, read Renovation Timeline Calgary & Okotoks: What to Expect From Start to Finish.

-Most interior renovations don’t trigger planning approval, but it can come up when:
+Most interior renovations don’t trigger planning approval.
+However, it can come up when:

-• Your design doesn’t meet Land Use Bylaw rules for your property (setbacks, projections, etc.)
+• Your design doesn’t meet Land Use Bylaw rules for your property (like setbacks or projections)

 • You’re adding or changing exterior elements that require planning review